Pending Litigation Brought by Multinational Tobacco Companies against Governments

 The tobacco industry appealed a judgment declaring illegal a National Tobacco Control Cell notification that allowed the printing of the graphic health warning on the bottom 50% of tobacco packs and packages.

-Matter is pending - one in the Appellate Division and the other in the High Court Division.(Last Updated 06/08/2020)
+In November 2018, the BCMA obtained a 6-month extension to an order of stay.
+The matter remains pending - one in the Appellate Division and the other in the High Court Division.(Last Updated 10/15/2021)

 British American Tobacco Limited

 British American Tobacco (BAT) is challenging plain packaging in Belgium.
 Plain packaging entered into force for manufacturers on January 1, 2020, and for retailers on January 1, 2021.

 BAT filed a motion with the Council of State, Belgium’s highest administrative court.
 BAT's request for suspension of the application of the relevant legislation was denied on December 18, 2019.(Last Updated 10/15/2021)

 Souza Cruz Ltda.
 (BAT)

-The tobacco industry challenged the constitutionality of the requirement of including a 30% text health warning in the front face of the packs.
+The tobacco industry challenged the constitutionality and legality of the requirement of including a 30% text health warning in the front face of the packs.

 Submitted in May 2017.
 Pending before 7.ª Vara Federal do Distrito Federal.
 ACT submitted an amicus brief in September 2017 and was admitted in June 2021.(Last Updated 10/15/2021)

 Sinditabaco (members include BAT, JTI, and PMI)

-Numerous entities, including Brazilian tobacco lobbying group Sinditabaco, which counts BAT, JTI, and PMI as members, have challenged ANVISA Resolution No. 14 of March 15, 2012, which prohibits the use of certain additives in tobacco products.
+Numerous tobacco companies and tobacco industry representatives, including Brazilian tobacco lobbying group Sinditabaco, which counts BAT, JTI, and PMI as members, have challenged ANVISA Resolution No. 14 of March 15, 2012, which prohibits the use of certain additives in tobacco products.
+(ANVISA is the Brazilian sanitary agency.)